/ HALion Developer Resource / HALion Tutorials & Guidelines / How-tos /

 3. Click Edit Element Edit Element to examine the template.

 4. Inside the template, select the Animation control.
-Look which Bitmap resource has been assigned.
+Take a look at which Bitmap resource has been assigned.

 5. Go to the Resources Tree and select the corresponding SVG resource.
-Look for the IDs, properties and values as listed below.
+Take a look at the IDs, properties, and values as listed below.

 Changing Multiple SVG Properties